 Wedding planner Nikki Begg of Bermuda Bride has done weddings at one of the island’s newest properties, The Loren at Pink Beach.
 “One was a small group who had the ceremony at the Unfinished Church followed by a buyout of the private rooftop at the Loren,” Begg says.
 The second wedding, with almost 100 people, held the ceremony on the Disk [an ocean-front deck].
 "They had a Lucite canopy over it with flowers on it that seemed to float.”

-Claire-Anne Raynor of Destination Wedding Bermuda is partial to the Fairmont Southampton for large weddings and the Pompano Beach Club for smaller nuptials.
+Claire-Anne Raynor of Destination Wedding Bermuda is partial to the Fairmont Southampton for large island weddings and the Pompano Beach Club for smaller nuptials.
 “The Pompano Beach Club has a little beach terrace above the sand, and you can make things private without affecting other guests,” she says.
 “It’s got a nice, cottage-y old Bermuda feel, and you can do a buyout for the whole wedding party, too.”

 From formal portraits to candid shots capturing the essence of your wedding, Bermuda’s photographers can capture your big day in a range of ways.
 Bermuda-based photographer Meredith Andrews of Meredith Andrews Photography has a tip for researching photographers online: “Be sure to look at their non-wedding shots, too, for a sense of their style,” she says.